Tile layers are useful when you need to show a map or layer on the web for the visualization of relatively static data.

 The following lists are a summary of purposes and features of each type of tile layer.

-• Intended to be used for reference; provides an image basemap to give context for other layers in a map or scene.
+Vector tile layers are intended to be used for reference, which provides an image basemap to give context for other layers in a map or scene.
+The have the following properties:

-• Intended to be used for reference; provides an image basemap to give context for other layers in a map or scene.
+Raster tile layers are also intended to be used for reference, which provides an image basemap to give context for other layers in a map or scene, but they have the following differences from vector tile layers:

-• If the source data contains z-coordinates, the layer can serve elevation data that is used to provide terrain for 3D scenes.
+- Can serve elevation data that is used to provide terrain for 3D scenes if the source data contains z-coordinates

-• Intended to be used for representing large, global 3D content in a scene.
+3D tiles layers are intended to be used for representing large, global 3D content in a scene.
+They have the following properties:

-• Cached 3D data stored in three-dimensional tiles.
+- Cached 3D data is stored in three-dimensional tiles.